^

 Localization of the beginning of the process

 Usually the central thoracic segments (usually on the right).
-Less common lumbar (more often left).
+Less often the lumbar segments (usually on the left).

 Prevalence of the process